$26.54-$34.92 Hourly / $2,123.15-$2,793.68 BiWeekly /

 1. Incumbents in this class will be required to possess and retain a valid Motor Vehicle Operator’s license.

-2. At time of appointment incumbents must also possess a motor vehicle driving record satisfactory to the Commissioner of Motor Vehicles.
+2. At time of appointment incumbents must also possess a motor vehicle driving record satisfactory to the Commissioner of Aging and Disability Services.

 In addition to the checking of references and of facts stated in the application, a thorough background investigation of each candidate may be made before persons are certified for appointment.